qiskit-community/quantum-algorithms-benchmarks/optimization/README.md

 Welcome to the optimization benchmarks.
 In this repository you will find a set of classical optimization problems and a description of known solutions using quantum and/or classical hardware.
-This repository is organized according to the following structure:
+This repository is organized according to the following structure, where problems are organized following their type:

+- optimization/
+    - problems/
-- Optimization
+        - maxcut/
-    - problems
+            - instance_1/
-        - maxcut
+                - solution_1
                 - ...
-    - README.md

-The problems are thus organized following their type.
+Every problem should contain a clear description, and every solution needs to contain the defined metrics as well as sufficient information to be reproducible.

 ### Benchmarking metrics